npm/npm/doc/json.md

 If you specify an "engines" field, then npm will require that "node" be somewhere on that list.
 If "engines" is omitted, then npm will just assume that it works on node.

-## bin

-A lot of packages have one or more executable files that they'd like to install into the PATH. npm makes this pretty easy (in fact, it uses this feature to install the "npm" executable.)

-To use this, supply a `bin` field in your package.json which is a map of command name to local file name.
-On install, npm will link that file into place right next to wherever node is installed.
-(Presumably, this is in your PATH, and defaults to `/usr/local/bin`.)
-On activation, the versioned file will get linked to the main filename (just like how the main.js stuff works, but with an executable in the PATH.)

-For example, npm has this:

-    { "bin" : { "npm" : "./cli.js" } }

-So, when you install npm, it'll create a symlink from the `cli.js` script to `/usr/local/bin/npm-version`.
-Then, when you activate that version, it'll create a symlink from `/usr/local/bin/npm-version` to `/usr/local/bin/npm`.

 ## overlay